blakeblackshear/frigate/docs/docs/configuration/index.md

   # Optional: motion mask
   # NOTE: see docs for more detailed info on creating masks
   mask: 0,900,1080,900,1080,1920,0,1920
+  # Optional: improve contrast (default: shown below)
+  # Enables dynamic contrast improvement.
+This should help improve night detections at the cost of making motion detection more sensitive
+  # for daytime.
+  improve_contrast: False

 # Optional: Record configuration
 # NOTE: Can be overridden at the camera level